bjornol/nginx_ssl_keycloak_mysql_redis-docker/README.md

 # Nginx_ssl_keycloak_mysql_redis-docker
 Handy docker compose example file that sets up a nginx_ssl_keycloak_mysql_redis as a service ready to use.
 This compose file is based on serveral other repos and online articles.
-This repos works as an example of use only.

 ## Pre-Requirements
 Knowledge about all elements in the compose file before use.